Matthew-Mosior/Servant-Image-Server/README.md

 - `$ curl http://localhost:8080/images/id`
   - Returns image metadata for the image stored at the `id`.
   - `imageinput'_identifier` in the response is the `id` to plug in here.

+## Test Suite
+A simple test suite was implemented to ensure accuracy to the API specification.

+You can run the test suite with the following command:

+`$ stack test --test-arguments='[api-key] [api-secret]'`